Posted on: 04 December 2018

 What is Cyber Essentials?

-Launched back in 2014, the government-backed accreditation was introduced to offer businesses baseline cyber security to cover the basic protection from cyber-crime.
-In essence, it was introduced to make it easier for businesses to protect themselves and to encourage good cyber security practices.
+Cyber Essentials is a government-backed accreditation that was introduced back in 2014, and offers businesses baseline cyber security to cover the basic protection from cyber-crime.
+This scheme was introduced to make it easier for businesses to protect themselves and to encourage good cyber security practices.

 Who is Cyber Essentials aimed at?